-- Conceptualization and measurement of the physiologic and metal health impacts of monoracism on young multiracial adults: a study using causal inference methods to estimate the average treatment effect of experiencing monoracial identity assumption – a form of monoracial microaggression – on measures of allostatic load, anxiety, and depressive symptomatology through early adulthood.
+- Monoracism and metabolic syndrome among young multiracial adults: an explorative longitudinal study to estimate the physiologic effects of experiencing monoracial identity assumption – a form of monoracial microaggression – on metabolic syndrome incidence through early adulthood.
+(PI: Tracy Lam-Hine)

 - Black and unarmed: Statistical interaction between age, perceived mental illness, and geographic region among males fatally shot by police using case-only design